pnp/pnpframework/docs/index.md

 # PnP Framework documentation

 **PnP Framework** is a .NET Standard 2.0 / .NET 5.0 / .NET 6.0 / .NET 7.0 library targeting Microsoft 365 containing the PnP Provisioning engine and a ton of other useful extensions.
 This library is the cross platform successor of the [PnP-Sites-Core](https://github.com/PnP/PnP-Sites-Core) library.

+## History and Roadmap

 The original [PnP-Sites-Core](https://github.com/PnP/PnP-Sites-Core) library only works on Windows (due to the dependency on .Net Framework) and supports SharePoint on-premises and SharePoint Online, while this library will work cross platform but only supports SharePoint Online.
 Going forward we'll only be **actively maintaining PnP Framework**, the [PnP-Sites-Core](https://github.com/PnP/PnP-Sites-Core) library is retired and archived.

 Next to PnP Framework that will be replacing [PnP-Sites-Core](https://github.com/PnP/PnP-Sites-Core) we're also building a brand new [PnP Core SDK](https://github.com/pnp/pnpcore) that targets modern .NET development and which will work everywhere where .NET will run.
 This library is the long term evolution of PnP Framework, we'll enable a phased transition from PnP Framework to [PnP Core SDK](https://github.com/pnp/pnpcore) without impacting PnP Framework users.